Testimony of Daniel S. Miller

 A case-by-case approach to resolving any future potential conflicts between readiness and the requirements of RCRA, CERCLA and the Clean Air Act is preferable to sweeping statutory exemptions because the case-by-case approach provides accountability.
 Experience since the 1992 Supreme Court decision in U.S. Department of Energy v.
 Ohio demonstrates that federal agencies in general, and DOD in particular, are far more likely to comply with environmental requirements when they can be held accountable.
 In that case, the Supreme Court held that federal agencies were not subject to penalties for violating state hazardous waste and water quality laws.
 In response, Congress swiftly amended RCRA to make federal agencies subject to penalties for violating hazardous waste laws.
 Once Congress clarified the states' authority to hold federal agencies accountable for violating hazardous waste requirements, DOD and other federal agencies began steadily improving their RCRA compliance rates, bringing the percentage of facilities in compliance from a low of 55.4% in FY 1993 to 93.6% in FY 2000.

 This salutary trend stands in stark contrast to federal agency performance under the Clean Water Act.
 Unlike RCRA, Congress did not amend the Clean Water Act following the Ohio decision to subject federal agencies to penalties for violating Clean Water Act requirements.
-Since the Supreme Court decision removed the threat that states could hold federal agencies accountable for violating Clean Water Act requirements by assessing penalties, the percentage of federal facilities in compliance with the Clean Water Act has fallen steadily fallen over time, from a high of 94.2% in FY 1993 to a low of 61.5% in FY 1998.
-While federal facilities' Clean Water Act compliance rates as a whole rebounded somewhat in FY 1999 and 2000, the overall trend is still downward.
+Since the Supreme Court decision removed the threat that states could hold federal agencies accountable for violating Clean Water Act requirements by assessing penalties, the percentage of federal facilities in compliance with the Clean Water Act has fallen steadily from a high of 94.2% in FY 1993 to a low of 61.5% in FY 1998.
 DOD's Clean Water Act compliance rates are slightly worse than the federal agency totals.

 The matter went to court, and ultimately, in Hancock v.
 Train, the Supreme Court agreed with the federal agencies.
 Shortly thereafter, Congress amended the Clean Air Act to require federal agencies to comply with procedural requirements, including permit requirements.
 While the challenge to state authority under the Clean Air Act was pending, federal agencies were also challenging the requirement to obtain state permits under the Clean Water Act's National Pollution Discharge Elimination System program.
-That challenge resulted in a companion decision to Hancock that also sided with the federal agencies.
+Interpreting a similar waiver of immunity, the Supreme Court again sided with the federal agencies.
 Again, Congress acted swiftly to amend the Clean Water Act to require federal agencies to obtain discharge permits.
 More recently, DOD spent years challenging state authority over cleanup of contamination at federal facilities, ultimately losing in the Tenth Circuit.

 Nonetheless, DOD continues to challenge state authority over cleanup of contamination at its sites, and in particular to resist state authority over cleanup of munitions-related contamination.
 In addition, DOD is challenging a number of other environmental requirements: